ToolVS

 → Choose Obsidian if:

-You want the most powerful and customizable PKM tool with the largest plugin ecosystem and best long-form writing support.
+You want the most powerful and customizable PKM tool with the largest plugin ecosystem.
+You write long-form content and need a great prose editor.
+You value a huge community with tutorials, templates, and shared vaults.

 → Choose Logseq if:

-You prefer outlining over prose, do daily journaling, want built-in task tracking with Datalog queries, or prefer open-source software.
+You prefer outlining over prose and do daily journaling.
+You want built-in task tracking with Datalog queries.
+You care about open-source software and want cheaper sync at $5/month vs Obsidian's $10/month.

 → Consider neither if:

-You want cloud-first collaboration — Notion has much better team features and free cloud sync.
+You want cloud-first team collaboration — Notion has much better real-time teamwork features and free cloud sync.
+For simple personal notes, Apple Notes or Google Keep may be all you need.

 Frequently Asked Questions